Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 I tighten my belt and live below my means so I can keep money aside for emergencies.

-When somebody rolls up his or her sleeves, then he or she is getting ready to do a tough task or an important assignment.
+When somebody rolls up their sleeves, then he or she is getting ready to carry out a tough task or an important assignment.

 Kelley rolled up her sleeves and began to work on her new business plans.